 Mind is the universal intelligence behind life, Consciousness creates an awareness of what we call reality, and Thought is the power to create our moment to moment existence.” – Sydney Banks

-I came to understand, if I wanted to get back to this natural state of peace, I needed to let go of my limiting beliefs, my habitual negative thinking, and to stop reacting so quickly to memory triggers, which often led me to assume the worst, while trying to guess the outcome or find a solution to, any perceived problem I had with someone or some situation.
+I’ve come to understand if I want to get back to this natural state of peace, I just need to let go of my habitual, negative thinking and to stop reacting so quickly to memory triggers, which often led me to assume the worst, while trying to guess the outcome, or find a solution to any perceived problem I had with someone or some situation.

-Over the years I had been trying hard not to react to, or take offence from, some people’s bad behaviour.
-Now with my new understanding that only people who are hurting, hurt others, and reminding myself that in our thinking, we are all living in different perceptions of the world, with theirs most likely being a more frightening or troubling version than mine, has made it growingly easier for me to react in a more compassionate way, leading to nicer interactions with family, friends and even strangers throughout my day.
+Over the years I had tried hard not to react to, or take offence from, someone’s behaviour, I considered bad.
+Now with my new understanding that only people who are hurting, hurt others, and reminding myself that in our thinking, we are all living in different perceptions of the world, with their’s most likely being a more frightening or troubled version than mine, has made it growingly easier for me to react in a more compassionate way.
+Leading to nicer interactions with family, friends and even strangers throughout my day.

-It was when I came across an on-line course called “The Path of Effortless Change” by Michael Neill, and his understandings of the three principles, that I realised I had been trying to achieve the impossible.
-He explained the principle of thought, describing how thoughts are transient energy, which come and go throughout our minds all day long, and how wet are not responsible for them.
+It was when I came across an on-line course called “The Path of Effortless Change” by Michael Neill, and his understanding of the “three principles” that I realised I had been trying to achieve the impossible.
+He explained the principle of thought, describing how thoughts are transient energy, which come and go throughout our minds all day long, and how we are not responsible for them.

 While this sounded too easy to be true, within days of trying, I caught myself many times trapped in my thinking and he was right, as soon as I quietened my mind, the thought storms in my head settled, leaving me in a calmer more peaceful state of mind.